tykling/pipeserial/README.md

-# serialpipe
+# PipeSerial
-Commandline utility to run a command on a serial device and return the output.
-Based on pyserial and pexpect.
+PipeSerial is a command-line utility to send some input from stdin to a serial device and return the output on stdout.